KIT-CMS/CROWN/docs/sphinx_source/kingmaker.rst

     Usage: source setup.sh [options]

     Options:
-    -a, --analysis ANALYSIS    Specify the analysis workflow to use [default: KingMaker]
+    -w, --workflow WORKFLOW     Specify the workflow to use [default: KingMaker]
-    -c, --crown-analysis NAME  Specify CROWN analysis to check out (only with KingMaker workflow) [default: plain CROWN]
+    -a, --analysis NAME         Specify CROWN analysis to check out (only with KingMaker workflow) [default: plain CROWN]
                                 Available analyses: https://crown.readthedocs.io/en/latest/introduction.html#id1
     -e, --env-path PATH         Specify custom environment path [default: auto-detected]
     -l, --list                  List available workflows
     -h, --help                  Show this help message

 It is possible that the session failes to connect to the remote scheduler after some time.
 After ``source setup.sh`` is run, the scheduler is running on a random port, which is stored in the ``LUIGIPORT`` environment variable.